ksindi/ksindi.github.io/content/blog/engineering-archetypes.md

 Surgeons work differently.
 They are single-threaded but thorough.
 A surgeon can hold an entire system in their head and anticipate edge cases.
 They dislike deadlines not because they are slow, but because they see hidden complexity others miss.
 Whatever they can say can be trusted because they have thought it through.

 Tension between the two is unavoidable.
 Surgeons see medics as swashbucklers thoughtlessly accumulating technical debt that will come due as requirements evolve.
-Medics see surgical thoroughness as hesitation that risks losing the market.
+Medics see surgeons not focused enough on business impact.
 Both perspectives contain truth.

+How can this framework be useful?
+I've found this a helpful mental model when thinking about resourcing decisions, including project assignments and team building.

 Certain problems demand surgeons: database migrations, payment processing, and architectural redesigns.
 These require deep understanding and zero tolerance for error.
 Other problems reward medics: urgent customer requests, third-party integrations, and production firefighting.
 Here, quick thinking and rapid iteration win.
 Think of the Eisenhower matrix.
 High-importance, low-urgency work belongs to surgeons.
 High-urgency, low-importance work belongs to medics.
 The danger zone is high-importance and high-urgency.
-If failure risks your core system, you need a surgeon, even if customers must wait.
+If failure risks your business, you need a surgeon, even if customers must wait.
 If the change is urgent but contained and reversible, medics can handle it.

-Early startups live in chaos.
-Unknown unknowns dominate, and speed across many problem domains is the greatest advantage.
+Who you tend to hire depends on the stage of the startup.
+Early startups need to optimize for iteration speed until they find product-market fit.
 You want medics who can build, integrate, and debug all in one day.
 Once product-market fit arrives, the calculus changes.
 Wrong architectural decisions become expensive, and leverage matters more than speed.
 This is when surgeons are indispensable.

+How do you spot a surgeon?
 Surgeons speak carefully and question assumptions.
 They are deliberate with estimates and comfortable saying “I need to think about it.”
 They are leveraged because their precision shapes systems that last.
 Medics are easy to spot.
 Always moving, context-switching, optimistic about timelines.
 They thrive in crises and often grow more effective under pressure.

 AI is widening the gap rather than closing it.
-Medics are evolving into orchestrators, directing fleets of AI agents across many small fires.
-Surgeons are using AI to offload routine implementation and focus on architectural choices that compound over time.
+Medics are evolving into orchestrators, directing fleets of AI agents across many small problems.
+Surgeons are using AI to offload routine implementation and focus on the highest leverage problems.

 The biggest mistake companies make is forcing everyone into one mold.
 You don't want medics architecting authentication systems.
 You don't want surgeons spending days optimizing an internal tool used twice a month.
 The best startups balance both.
 They give surgeons the space to design durable systems and medics the freedom to move quickly when fires break out.
 Survival depends on both: precision in the operating room and speed on the battlefield.